melhood/Robofield/Pepper/Operating Pepper Guide.md

    ![wired connection settings](Images/pp3.png)

-6) Open new terminal to check connection with Pepper `ping 169.254.180.154` (this IP address belogs to Pepper)
+6) Open new terminal to check connection with Pepper `ping 169.254.180.154` (this IP address belongs to Pepper)

    ![ping](Images/pp1.png)